Financial-Times/concept-search-api/README.md

 ## How to test

-To run the full test suite of integration tests , you must have a running instance of elasticsearch and set the env var e.g
+To run the full test suite of integration tests, you must have a running instance of elasticsearch and set the env var e.g

 ```